MrPowers/mack/README.md

 * We try to make functions that are easy to copy.
 We do this by limiting functions that depend on other functions or classes.
 We'd rather nest a single use function in a public interface method than make it separate.
 * Develop and then abstract.
 All code goes in a single file till the right abstractions become apparent.
 We'd rather have a large file than the wrong abstractions.

-Notice that the duplicate `col1` value was not appended.
-If a normal append operation was run, then the Delta table would contain two rows of data with `col1` equal to 2.

 ## Delta File Sizes

 The `delta_file_sizes` function returns a dictionary that contains the total size in bytes, the amount of files and the average file size